Design & Development

 Be inspired, learn and improve.

-- Research their business, try and understand their industry and who their target market is.
+- Research the client's business, we try our best to try and understand the clients industry and who their target market is.

-- Assess these users and design according to their technical know how and needs.
+- Assess the users of said target market and design according to their technical know how and needs.

 - Look up websites with similar purpose and observe what the designers did, learn from it, be inspired and improve on it.